Hurt in a car accident? Your next steps may determine how much, and if, insurance pays you.

 These numbers may sound scary, but they don’t become real until you or a loved one become one of the statistics.
 And once that happens, you need to contact a South Carolina auto accident lawyer immediately.

-The Law Offices of James Scott Farrin has handled many different types of car accident and DWI cases.
+The Law Offices of James Scott Farrin has handled many different types of car accidents and DWI/DUI cases.
 We work with medical experts and accident reconstructionists to strengthen our clients’ cases and try to get you the compensation you may deserve.
 If you have been hurt in a car accident, call our offices now at 1-866-900-7078 for a free case evaluation.
 We have your best interests at heart.
 We stand up to insurance companies and demand justice for clients.

 Should I File a Claim If I’m Not at Fault?